wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 {% include important.html content="Most Wavefront users are already using the v2 GUI.
 However, if your dashboards and charts are migrated, see [What's New in v2 Dashboards & Charts](ui_v2_faq.html) for info. "%}

+## 2022-02.x Release Notes

+We have added a new **API Tokens** permission for user accounts only.

+{% include important.html content="All existing users, who were previously able to generate their own API tokens, can still use and manage their existing API tokens.
+However, to generate new API tokens for their accounts, users now need to be granted the **API Tokens** permission. "%}

+To enable users to generate API tokens:
+1. Log in to Wavefront as an administrator.
+2. Click the gear icon and select **Accounts**.
+4. On the **User Accounts** tab, select one or more users.
+5. Click **+Permission** and select **API Tokens**.

 ## 2022-01.x Release Notes

 <table style="width: 100%;">